grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** It is a naming convention.
 There are many others, but this is the one that I like.
 In this convention, the rule is that when you take the name of the class without the `Specification` part followed by the name of the method, it should form a legit sentence.
 For instance, if I apply it to what we wrote, it would make a sentence: "Calculator should display 0 when created".

 **Benjamin:** Ah, I see now.
-So it's a statement of behavior, isn’t it?
+So it's a statement of behavior, isn't it?

 **Johnny:** That's right.
 Now, the second trick I can sell to you is that if you don't know what code to start your Statement with, start with the expected result.
 In our case, we are expecting that the behavior will end up as displaying "0", right?
 So let's just write it in the form of an assertion.